Diamond Museum Amsterdam

-see diamond cutters and goldsmiths turning diamond stones into the most beautiful jewelry
+Witness diamond cutters and goldsmiths transform raw stones into exquisite jewelry.

 Opening hours